torrust/torrust-website-v1/src/routes/(blog-article)/the-enigmatic-torrent-source-field/+page.md

 As you can see there is a "source" field in the "Fields" group of inputs.

-As we did not not exactly the purpose of this field, our first reaction was to look for official documentation about that field in [BEPs](https://www.bittorrent.org/beps/bep_0000.html).
+As we did not know exactly the purpose of this field, our first reaction was to look for official documentation about that field in [BEPs](https://www.bittorrent.org/beps/bep_0000.html).
 In the context of BitTorrent, a BEP stands for "BitTorrent Enhancement Proposal."
 It's analogous to Python's PEP (Python Enhancement Proposal) or Bitcoin's BIP (Bitcoin Improvement Proposal).

 <Callout type="info">